CandelaOlha/CandelaOlha/README.md

 👋 Hi there!
 My name is Candela.
-I'm a UX designer and frontend developer from Buenos Aires, Argentina.
+I'm a UX designer and front-end developer from Buenos Aires, Argentina.

 ## Education